chromium/chromium/docs/testing/batching_instrumentation_tests.md

 ### [PER_CLASS](https://source.chromium.org/chromium/chromium/src/+/main:base/test/android/javatests/src/org/chromium/base/test/util/Batch.java;bpv=1;bpt=1;l=39?q=Batch.java&ss=chromium%2Fchromium%2Fsrc&originalUrl=https:%2F%2Fcs.chromium.org%2F&gsn=PER_CLASS&gs=kythe%3A%2F%2Fchromium.googlesource.com%2Fchromium%2Fsrc%3Flang%3Djava%3Fpath%3Dorg.chromium.base.test.util.Batch%23780b702db42a1901f05647fd29f75d443bc4efd2db588848b4aedf826ddf9e21)

 This batching type is typically for larger and more complex test suites, and will run the suite in its own batch.
-This will reduce the complexity of managing and leaking state from these tests as you only have to think about tests within the suite.
-For smaller and less complex test suites, see Custom below.
+This will limit side-effects and reduce the complexity of managing state from these tests as you only have to think about tests within the suite.

-Tests with different `@Features` annotations (`@EnableFeatures` and `@DisableFeatures`) will be run in separate batches.
+Tests with different `@Features` annotations (`@EnableFeatures` and `@DisableFeatures`) or `@CommandLineFlags` will be run in separate batches.

 ### Custom